Elsie Hewitt Shows Off Derriere In Skimpy Thong On Instagram

 The low natural lighting of the photo accentuates her sun-kissed skin, making her glow.
 She appears to have kept her makeup in neutral tones, letting her natural features shine through.
 While she didn’t specify where she is, Hewitt is posing in front of flowery bushes and a few trees.

-The post, which the model shared with her 663,000 Instagram followers, garnered more than 27,000 likes and over 130 comments within about a day of having been posted — at the time of this writing.
+At the time of this writing, the post, which the model shared with her 663,000 Instagram followers, garnered more than 27,000 likes and over 130 comments within about a day of being posted.
 Users of the popular social media platform who are fans of the model took to the comments section to praise her look and compliment her beauty.

 “How the h*ll are you so pretty and you body is straight up Goals,” one user wrote.